trikit/trikit/README.md

 #### **Example 1:** Create a cumulative loss triangle from tabular incremental data

-Referring again to the RAA dataset, let\'s create a cumulative loss triangle.
+Referring again to the RAA dataset, let's create a cumulative loss triangle.
 We mentioned above that trikit sample datasets are Pandas DataFrames which reflect incremental losses, so `data_format="incr"` and `data_shape="tabular"`, both of which are defaults.
 Also, the default